ChaseStruse/PhotoAlbumViewer/README.md

 5. Enjoy the program!
 If you ran into any errors ensure that you are in the correct file location and that you have successfully installed Python

+If you have any issues running this program feel free to email chasestruse@gmail.com.

+Thank you!